Back to Scripture Treasury

 Catholic reads this text with Marian depth.
 The Woman is fulfilled in Our Lady, and in typological extension participates in this line of fidelity.
 Her seed is Christ first, then those reborn in Him through .

-This is why Marian theology is not decorative.
+This is why Marian theology is not an optional appendix.
 It is strategic for perseverance.
-Where devotion to the Woman is weakened, resistance to the serpent's logic weakens also.
+Where devotion to the Woman is weakened, resistance to the serpent's logic weakens also, because souls begin to forget what holy enmity looks like when keeps it pure.

 The Serpent's Counterfeit Program